 In his first letter to the Corinthian church, Paul spoke on this very issue.
 (1 Corinthians 3:9-17) He told us that Jesus Christ should be our foundation, both corporately as the church but also individually.
-We have the responsibility as believers who are working in the Kingdom to build upon that foundation.
+We have a responsibility as believers who are working in the Kingdom to build upon that foundation.
 We teach, we correct, and we help others grow in their faith.

 Think of your words like a hammer… Hammers are wonderful tools.
 They are extremely useful when trying to build something.
 But they can also smash things to pieces.
 (If you’ve ever accidentally missed a nail and hit your thumb instead, you know what I’m talking about!)
 Just like the hammer, your words can be useful and productive in building the Kingdom.
 But also like the hammer… they can crush and damage if not used properly.